PhantomInsights/covid-19/README.md

 pending = round(df["pending"].sum() / total * 100, 2)
 ```

-We create a vertical bar plot with the previously created columns.
-We will stack the not positive and pending values over the positive ones.
+We create 3 vertical bar plots with the previously created columns.
+We will stack the positive and pending values over the not positive ones.

 ```python
 fix, ax = plt.subplots()